HudaHussain40/Assignment3Comp3005/README.md

 To create the database:

 1) Use pgadmin or any other software to create your database.
+2) Upload the populate.sql file and run the queries.
-2) Run the following script:
+3) Alternatively you can run the following script:

 CREATE TABLE students (
     student_id SERIAL PRIMARY KEY,